Basic RV Fit

 Example block output

-We can also plot a number of samples from the posterior:
+We can also plot many number of samples from the posterior:

 using CairoMakie: Makie